Plagiarism and duplicate publication

 Plagiarism is unacknowledged copying or an attempt to misattribute original authorship, whether of ideas, text or results.
 As defined by the ORI (Office of Research Integrity), plagiarism can include, "theft or misappropriation of intellectual property and the substantial unattributed textual copying of another's work".
 Plagiarism can be said to have clearly occurred when large chunks of text have been cut-and-pasted without appropriate and unambiguous attribution.
 Such manuscripts would not be considered for publication in a Nature Portfolio journal.
 Aside from wholesale verbatim reuse of text, due care must be taken to ensure appropriate attribution and citation when paraphrasing and summarising the work of others.
 "Text recycling" or reuse of parts of text from an author's previous research publication is a form of self-plagiarism.
 Here too, due caution must be exercised.
 When reusing text, whether from the author's own publication or that of others, appropriate attribution and citation is necessary to avoid creating a misleading perception of unique contribution for the reader.

-Duplicate publication occurs when an author reuses substantial parts of his or her own published work without providing the appropriate references.
+Duplicate (or redundant) publication occurs when an author reuses substantial parts of their own published work without providing the appropriate references.
 This can range from publishing an identical paper in multiple journals, to only adding a small amount of new data to a previously published paper.

 Nature Portfolio journal editors assess all such cases on their individual merits.
-When plagiarism becomes evident post-publication, we may correct or retract the original publication depending on the degree of plagiarism, context within the published article and its impact on the overall integrity of the published study.
+When plagiarism becomes evident post-publication, we may correct,retract or otherwise amend the original publication depending on the degree of plagiarism, context within the published article and its impact on the overall integrity of the published study.
 Nature Portfolio is part of Similarity Check, a service that uses software tools to screen submitted manuscripts for text overlap.

 Due credit for others' work